LRossentue/RUSH/README.md

 ## Features

 - Notebooks for reproducing experiments.
-An example for PIM1 is provided for all published results.
+An example for PIM1 is provided for all published results under ~/RUSH/notebooks.
+- Input data for reproducing experiments.
+Reference structures are obtained from PDB (See Fig. 3) and provided under ~/RUSH/data.
-- Scoring plugins for REINVENT 3.2 and 4.
+- Scoring plugins for REINVENT 3.2 and 4 are provided under ~/RUSH/scoring_plugins.
-- Standalone scripts for using RuSH and ScaffoldFinder.
+- Standalone scripts for using RuSH and ScaffoldFinder are provided under ~/RUSH/scripts.

+## Demo

+A notebook (~/RUSH/using_scaffoldfinder.ipynb) is provided to demonstrate ScaffoldFinder/RuSH using the PIM1 case study as an example.
+We provide a semi-curated list of known PIM1 inhibitors (~/RUSH/data/PIM1_CHEMBL2147_ligands.csv) retrieved with the ChEMBL REST API for demonstration only.

 ## Installation